I've been an online writer for over 11 years. I've been interested in raising and caring for exotic pets for quite some

 It's not actually poop that the guinea pigs are eating.
-However, it looks like poo and comes out of the same place.
+However, it looks like poop, and it comes out of the same place.
 And it's actually vital to your guinea pig's health and well-being.
 I know it sounds strange on the surface but it does make total sense.
 Truth is definitely stranger than fiction.

 Name That Pellet

 These animals can't chew their food enough in order to properly digest it.
 In the cud's case, it settles in the rumen to be worked on by acids, then shot back up the esophagus for another chew.
 After that, it can be digested.
 In a guinea pig's case, they don't have rumens, so the "cud" comes out the other way for a second chew.

 Caecotrophs are squishier and smellier than their poop counterparts.
 You will very rarely ever see them.
 If you do see them, that's usually not a good sign.
 Guinea pigs usually ingest them as soon as they know it's about to pop out.
 If you've ever seen your guinea pig chewing after cleaning his or her behind, you now know what he or she is chewing on.
 If your guinea pig does not eat their caecotrophs, they will become malnourished very quickly.

 Older guinea pigs, especially boars (males) but very occasionally in sows (females), lose the muscle tone in their anus regions.
 This can sometimes lead to impacted bottoms, where the poo and the caecotrophs won't come out.
 You or a vet will have to manually ease the lump of excreta out.
 The guinea pig might want to eat the lump.
 Don't stop the piggy.

 In the meantime, your piggy will need some special foods to keep him or her from getting malnourished.
 Toasted wheat germ is recommended, as well as water-soluble vitamin supplements (if your piggy is still drinking normally).
 When in doubt, call the vet, please!

 Rabbits Eat This, Too